Crypto Prices Today: Bitcoin Down to $29K | Al Bawaba

-The worldwide crypto market capitalization is currently $1.24 trillion, decreasing 2.12% over the last day.
-Whereas the total crypto market volume over the last 24 hours is $78.63 billion, which makes a 7.86% increase.
+The worldwide crypto market capitalization is currently $1.25 trillion, decreasing 1.63% over the last day.
+Whereas the total crypto market volume over the last 24 hours is $75.58 billion, which makes a 0.60% decrease.

 Bitcoin and Crypto Prices